Marrchhello/bank-app/README.md

 cd frontend
 Serve the frontend using a live server:

-If you have Node.js installed, you can use http-server:

-bash
-Copy
-npx http-server
-Alternatively, open index.html directly in your browser.

 The frontend will be available at http://127.0.0.1:5500 (or another port depending on your setup).